Managing returns from parental leave: A guide for NZ employers

 Practical implementation

-• Discuss specific needs with your employee
+• Discuss specific needs with your employee, ideally well before their return

 • Work collaboratively to find solutions that work in your particular workplace